 Clifton, NJ Final Restraining Order Lawyers

 When domestic violence occurs in New Jersey family homes, victims may file for both temporary and final restraining orders.
-Temporary retraining orders are often granted with little or no evidence with the intention or providing immediate protection for the victims.
+Temporary restraining orders are often granted with little or no evidence with the intention of providing immediate protection for the victims.
 As a consequence, temporary restraining orders are not heavily considered for child custody issues.

 The Impact of Domestic Violence on Child Custody and Parenting Time in Passaic County, NJ

 If a parent has been found guilty of domestic violence through the FRO process, that is an official judgment which will be heavily considered within any child custody hearing.
 It is possible that due to the nature of this previous domestic abuse, the offender may have their parenting time and child custody reduced, and in more extreme cases even denied entirely.

 When ruling on any kind of child custody or parenting time matter involving a question of domestic violence, Passaic County family courts may take the following factors into account:

 - Is there an existing Final Restraining Order?

 - How many times, and for what duration, did the domestic violence take place?